enarjord/passivbot/README.md

     "markup": 0.0015,             # markup does not take fees into account

-    "symbol": "BTCUSDT"           # only one symbol at a time
+    "symbol": "BTCUSDT",          # only one symbol at a time

+    "ddown_limit": 10             # used for dynamically adjusted initial entry amount based on max n double downs allowed

 }